 Forget what's in the distance, and just start earning some money from your money.
 Just start.
 Don't worry that it's a small amount.
 Don't worry that your "Income from Investments" line is literally a mile below your "Total Monthly Expenses" line.
 And don't worry that the process might take a long time.
 That's all fear and ego.
 Forget all that.
 Keep it simple, keep doing the YMOYL steps, and keep plotting numbers on your Wall Chart.
 It all will happen in time.
 Don't get ahead of yourself.

 2) On subjective reality and money: This point is related to Side Thought #1.
 Reality can be surprisingly subjective.
-If you believe you won't ever save up enough money to become independent from work, you won't.
-However, if you do believe you'll reach this goal--and if you take steady and concrete steps to accomplish it--you will.
+If you believe you won't ever save up enough money to become independent from work, you're correct: you won't.
+However, if you believe you will reach this goal--and if you take steady and concrete steps to accomplish it, you'll also be correct: you will.
 Never permit pre-emptive defeat.

 3) Scale benefits of passive income: The best part about passive income is its near-frictionless scalability.
 Consider two FI-ers, one with $10,000 in capital saved and another with $20,000.
 Both will do exactly the same amount of "work" investing their capital--yet the investor with twenty grand earns double the investment income from her capital.

 Here's the point: Once you start saving aggressively and putting your money to work for you, you can earn surprisingly meaningful amounts of passive income for very little incremental effort.
-Take advantage of it.
+Get going, so you can take advantage of it.